infobloxopen/protoc-gen-preprocess/README.md

   * **trim_space** - Will trim leading and following spaces
   * **upper** - Will convert to upper
   * **lower** - Will convert to lower
+  * **clear** - Will clear all previous options either inherited from message level or previous items in list.